 Limit Your Job Search.
 Don’t limit your search by only applying to positions that meet your exact criteria.
 Instead, having an open mind (remember, you won’t know what the job entails until you interview) when reviewing the job ads will increase your applications and increase your chances of getting an interview.

 Expand Your Job Search.
 Sounds contradictory, doesn’t it?
-You shouldn’t limit your job search, but if you’re applying for jobs you’re not qualified for, there is no point wasting your time or anyone else.
-The gentleman working as a child care provider didn’t, and won’t, get called for an interview as a C++ programmer.
+You shouldn’t limit your job search, but if you’re applying for jobs you’re not qualified for, there is no point in wasting your time or anyone else.
+The gentleman working as a childcare provider didn’t and won’t get called for an interview as a C++ programmer.

 Job Search Only Online.
 Don’t post your resume on Monster and HotJobs and hope that your email In Box will start to fill up, or your phone will start ringing off the hook.
 It won’t happen.
 You need to be proactive when job searching and use all available job search resources – online and offline.

 Contradict Yourself.
-If you are interviewing with several people, make sure you keep your story straight.
-Telling one interviewer one thing and another something else is a good way not to get the job.
+If you are interviewing among several people, make sure you keep your story straight.
+Telling one interviewer one thing and another something else is the right way not to get the job.

 Insult your Former Employer.
 Even if your last job was horrible and your boss was an idiot, don’t mention it.
 Speaking poorly about former employers is never wise.
 How does your future employer know that you won’t talk about him that way, next time around?

 Underdo It.
 Don’t be a slob.
-Candidates who are unkempt, disheveled and poorly dressed won’t get the job.
+Candidates who are unkempt, dishevelled and poorly dressed won’t get the job.

 Over Do It.
-I once worked for someone who wouldn’t hire anyone he could smell before they walked into his office.
-He might have been overdoing it a little, but, the candidates would have done better if they had minimized the perfume or the aftershave.
+I once worked for someone who wouldn’t hire anyone who could smell before walking into the office.
+The interviewer might have been overdoing it a little, but the candidates would have done better if they had minimized the perfume or the aftershave.

 Show Your Desperation.
 Are you almost out of unemployment?
-Don’t know where your next meal is coming from?
+Don’t know where your next meal is coming?
 Do you have to have this job?
 Don’t give an inkling of any of that away.
-You want employers to believe that you want this job because it’s an excellent opportunity and can be an asset to the company, not because you need to buy groceries or make your car payment.
+You want employers to believe that you wish this job because it’s an excellent opportunity and can be an asset to the company, not because you need to buy groceries or make your car payment.

 Show Your Tattoos.
 If you are applying for a position in the corporate world, and other worlds too, and you have piercings in some places, you might want to cover up your tattoos and remove some of your rings.
 They probably won’t impress most employers.

 Give Up.
 Regardless of how good the job market is, job searching isn’t straightforward, and it’s not always easy to stay positive and focused.
-When you’ve sent hundreds of resumes without much of a response, it can be difficult to keep going.
-It’s important though to keep plugging away, to use all the job search tools available, and to keep a positive outlook.
+When you’ve sent hundreds of resumes without much of a response, it can be challenging to keep going.
+It’s essential, though, to keep plugging away, to use all the job search tools available, and to keep a positive outlook.